Top 0.3% dependent packages on proxy.golang.org

 License: MIT

-Latest release: about 3 years ago
+Latest release: over 4 years ago

-First release: over 4 years ago
+First release: almost 6 years ago

 Namespace: github.com/gobuffalo/pop